Folklore /ˈfōklôr/: the traditional customs, beliefs, stories and sayings of a community, passed down through generations largely by word of mouth.

 The term originated in the German Volklehre, which means “people’s customs.”
 It is akin to the Old English folclār meaning “shared learning” and is contrasted with bōclār, or “book-learning.”
 Folklore is concerned with the shared memories and heritage of everyone within a community and every community has its unique set of “people’s customs.”

-The Taiwanese tales and traditions collected in this online repository are organized into six very general and overlapping categories.
+The Taiwanese tales and traditions collected in this online repository are organized, alphabetically, into seven very general and overlapping categories.
 Many of the terms below are interchangeable in popular usage.

 Legends are a community’s traditional stories that are popularly regarded as history or are based on historical events.
 These tales often elaborate on the lives of famous or influential figures in the past.